Easy Brine Recipe For A Turkey breast

 First, thaw your turkey breast fully to food safety standards.

 Next, find a large container that can be sealed and kept with ice or in the fridge.
-(The old lady has these 2.5-gallon large Rubbermaid containers that are perfect for this, similar ones are -> here on amazon or a large stockpot.)
+(The old lady has these 2.5-gallon Rubbermaid containers that are perfect for this; similar ones are -> here on Amazon or a large stockpot.)

-Add all your dry ingredients to the container, and then add in your water.
+Add all your brine ingredients to the container, then add the water.

 Mix the water in the cooler or container with a whisk, then set in the turkey breast.

-Rinse your turkey breast with cold water; you could skip this step, but I did it to ensure I had washed off any remaining turkey blood.
+Rinse your turkey breast with cold water; however, you can skip this step if desired.
+I did it to ensure I had washed off any remaining turkey blood.

 Add more water until the turkey breast is submerged in as much brine as possible.

-I smoked this turkey breast in the Pit Boss Pro Series at Lowes.
-If you don’t have Lowes, Walmart and Amazon carry other Pit Boss options or the Pit Boss website themselves.
-I had been eyeballing a Traeger grill, but this was more suited for my pocketbook.
+I smoked this turkey breast in the Pit Boss Pro Series from Lowe’s.
+If you don’t have Lowe’s, Walmart, or Amazon, carry other Pit Boss options or the Pit Boss website itself.
+I had been eyeing a Traeger grill, but this one was more suited for my budget.

 Now, this is where it pays to know how your smoker cooks and how you like to smoke.
 I like to do a low, slow smoke using the smoke setting on my Pitboss.
 Start up your smoker to get the smoke rolling!
 I set my Pit Boss Pro 1100 to a smoke setting of P4 for the smoke setting.
 This time around, I used Mesquite Pit Boss Pellets to smoke my roast.
 (Yes, Walmart is my go-to for pellets I order enough for free shipping, so they are delivered!)

-My turkey breast was 8 lbs I smoked the breast on the smoke setting for three hours, then turned it up to 200 for another 5 hours!
-You do have wiggle room in cook times.
+My turkey breast was 8 pounds, and I smoked it on the smoke setting for three hours, then turned it up to 200 for another 5 hours!
+You do have some wiggle room with cook times when smoking a bone-in turkey breast on a pellet grill.
 You can turn the temperature up to cook it faster, but I had a chill Sunday, so low and slow is how it went!

 Use a meat thermometer to ensure your turkey reaches an internal temperature of 165 before removing it to serve!